 Just as with several other diseases and conditions, genetics can contribute to type 2 diabetes risk.
 Even if a close family member has type 2 diabetes, you may not suffer the same fate.
-Type 2 diabetes has a greater connection to diet and lifestyle than family history, although having a sibling or parent with the disease does increase your chances.
+Type 2 diabetes has a greater connection to diet and lifestyle than family history, although having a sibling or parent with the disease does increase your chances (as does being a guy– so make sure you know the signs and symptoms of diabetes every man should know).
 These health breakthroughs can help stop type 2 diabetes before it starts.

 Sugar isn’t off limits

 Type 1 diabetes is directly related to how the body produces insulin and absorbs glucose, so someone with type 1 diabetes has to closely watch their sugar intake.
 By contrast, people with type 2 diabetes would want to limit sugar intake as part of an overall healthy diet and to help with weight loss and weight management.
+(Here’s more on the differences between Type 1 and Type 2 diabetes.)
 “Certainly restricting the huge amount of added sugars in sodas and sweets, along with added fats in processed foods, is a win-win for prevention,” says Dr. Kahn.
 And although sugar isn’t completely off the table, smart food choices and portion control both play major parts in managing or reversing type 2 diabetes.
 These are some of the worst foods to eat if you have diabetes.